Roll of the Dice: 8 Questions with Raised On TV

 Roll of the Dice is a short interview format with a variable amount of questions.
 A Pair of dice is rolled and the total, between 2 and 12, is the amount of questions we can ask.
 All questions are given to the interviewee(s) at once, and no follow-ups are allowed.
 The interview may be lightly edited for content and clarity.

-California rockers have already shared the stage with everyone from Jefferson Starship to Green Jello and are now prepping for the upcoming release of Strangers in Pictures.
-As the band readies the new album we were lucky to catch a few moments with Keaton Rogers for a Roll of the Dice Interview to chat about the band's past, the new record and what's next for Raised On TV.
+California rockers Raised On TV have already shared the stage with everyone from Jefferson Starship to Green Jello and are now prepping for the upcoming release of Strangers in Pictures.
+As the band readies the new album we were lucky to catch a few moments with Keaton Rogers for a Roll of the Dice Interview to chat about the band’s past, the new record and what’s next for Raised On TV.

 Thank you so much for agreeing to this interview.
 Congrats on the upcoming release of “Strangers In Pictures”.
 What should newcomers to your band know about Raised On TV and what can we expect from the record?